Best Industrial Relations Reporting Award

 What constitutes a piece of work?

-In some cases the nature of the work will be clear, for example, a standalone article, a photograph, a blog entry, radio or television story or interview, or a Twitter stream.
+In some cases, the nature of the work will be clear, for example, a standalone article, a photograph, a blog entry, a radio or television story or interview, or a Twitter stream.
 It may also be a combination of some or all of these elements.
 In journalism today, this is often fluid, and principles of common sense should be applied.

 How long does the online entry process take?